Deutsche Bank denies plans to cut thousands of jobs

-FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) denied a report that it plans to cut thousands of jobs.
+FRANKFURT, April 6 (Reuters) - Deutsche Bank denied a report that it plans to cut thousands of jobs.

 “There are no such plans,” a spokesman for Germany’s biggest lender said on Friday.